PROTECT FOREST WATERS

 Oregon’s climate is changing, our population is growing.

 We can secure our water future by updating protections for our forest waters.

-The Oregon Forest Waters Protection Act was filed to help bring protections for rivers and streams in Oregon’s forests up to the level of neighboring states to better safeguard clean water and forest communities.
+Oregonians from across the state seek to bring protections for rivers and streams in our forests up to the level needed to safeguard clean water and forest communities.
 The effort is led by people who have suffered from a lack of protections for forest waters on Oregon’s private and state forestlands.

 “The water that I drink comes from a stream above our farm that is completely unprotected from logging and was clearcut right up to the edge a few years ago.” – Chief Petitioner Micha Elizabeth Gross, Coos County.
 “Dirt and pesticides from that clearcut runoff directly into the water my family and business rely on.
 We need modern laws that protect our streams and rivers so that more communities don’t lose their precious water supplies.”

 Eighty percent of Oregon’s residents and communities draw their drinking water from rivers and streams that begin in a forest.
 But current logging practices threaten both the quantity and quality of water available because Oregon’s no-cut buffers around waterways are too small and in some cases non-existent.
 Companies spray toxic chemicals from the air two to four times after logging.
 These sprays can drift into rivers and streams, or be washed into waterways as runoff, putting people and wildlife at risk.

 In the News…

 Everything Oregon’s Legislature did — and didn’t do — for the environment

 By Stacey Detwiler and Mary Scurlock